-When this rifle began to be outdated, Enfield began designing once more, this time with a new cartridge of 4.85 mm caliber, ready for the 1978 NATO small arms trials.
-Their 1950 model, the EM1, had been dropped because it could not be reworked into 7.62 mm caliber (from 2.80) when the need arose, so the designers of the new rifle were wise enough to build it so that it could be recalibrated if necessary.
+When this rifle became outdated, Enfield began designing once more, this time with a new cartridge of 4.85 mm caliber, ready for the 1978 NATO small arms trials.
+Their 1950 model, the EM1, had been dropped because it could not be reworked into a 7.62 mm caliber (from 2.80) when the need arose, so the designers of the new rifle were wise enough to build it that it could be recalibrated if necessary.

-The Endfield Individual Weapon is a conventional gas-piton-operated design, using a rotating bolt in a carrier which rides on two guide rods.
-It is of bullpup layout, the magazine is well behind the trigger and the action lying under the firer’s cheek.
+The Endfield Individual Weapon is a conventional gas-piton-operated design, using a rotating bolt in a carrier that rides on two guide rods.
+It is of bullpup layout; the magazine is well behind the trigger and the action lying under the firer’s cheek.
 The receiver is a pressed-steel component that requires little machining since the guide rods control the bolt’s movement.
-The furniture is of sturdy plastic, and the gas system has a three-position regulator giving normal use, extra power for fouled actions, and in the closed position for grenade launching.
+The furniture is of sturdy plastic.
+The gas system has a three-position regulator giving regular use, extra power for fouled actions, and a closed grenade launching position.

-The Enfield L85A1 rifle is extremely easy to shoot, popular with soldiers, and very accurate; in spite of its compactness, the bullpup layout ensures a good barrel length, and the latest models will be rifled to suit the new SS109 NATO standard 5.56 mm bullet.
-There is also a heavy-barreled version with a bipod which is intended as the squad automatic weapon; this rejoices in the name L86 Light Support Weapon.
+The Enfield L85A1 rifle is extremely easy to shoot, popular with soldiers, and very accurate; despite its compactness, the bullpup layout ensures a reasonable barrel length.
+The latest models will be rifled to suit the new SS109 NATO standard 5.56 mm bullet.
+There is also a heavy-barreled version with a bipod intended as the squad automatic weapon; this rejoices in the name L86 Light Support Weapon.

-The Enfield L85A1 initially gained a poor reputation amongst British soldiers as being unreliable and fragile, a fact picked up by the UK media, entertainment industry, and members of the House of Lords.
-Chris Ryan regarded the L85A1 as being “poor-quality, unreliable weapons at the best of times, prone to stoppages, and it seemed pretty tough to have to rely on them”, while his fellow Bravo Two Zero patrol member Andy McNab said that:
+The Enfield L85A1 initially gained a poor reputation amongst British soldiers as unreliable and fragile; a fact picked up by the UK media, entertainment industry, and members of the House of Lords.
+Chris Ryan regarded the L85A1 as being “poor-quality, unreliable weapons at the best of times, prone to stoppages, and it seemed pretty tough to have to rely on them,” while his fellow Bravo Two Zero patrol member Andy McNab said that: